rfjakob/gocryptfs/Documentation/MANPAGE.md

 	mounting but makes the password susceptible to brute-force attacks (default 16)

+**-speed**
+:	Run crypto speed test.
+Benchmark Go's built-in GCM against OpenSSL
+	(if available).
+The library that will be selected on "-openssl=auto" (the default) is marked as such.

 **-version**
 :	Print version and exit.
 The output contains three fields seperated by ";".
 	Example: "gocryptfs v1.1.1-5-g75b776c; go-fuse 6b801d3; 2016-11-01 go1.7.3".